jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 ### New to Web Development?

-If you are new to web development, you are probably trying to get your bearings.
-You may be overwhelmed by all the directions you can go.
-Technologies, frameworks, programming languages... it's easy to feel intimidated.
-The only thing I can tell you is: _welcome to the web_.
+If you're new to web development, you're probably trying to get your bearings.
+You may be overwhelmed by the many directions you can go.
+Technologies, frameworks, programming languages... it's easy to feel intimidated. _Welcome to the web!_

-**Don't panic!** You're not alone.
 The web is kind of like the Wild West - the frontier.
 Things are evolving at a crazy and increasing rate as everyone scrambles to strike gold, and it's easy to get lost in the noise.
 But this gold rush is still just beginning and you have the opportunity now to commit to being a part of it.

 Learning web skills can literally transform your life, as it has the lives of so many already.
 There is endless opportunity to learn, grow, innovate, contribute, and of course, make money.
 No other skillset can give you the flexibility, freedom and opportunity that a web career offers.